 Our purpose is not to degrade the people in our community by bringing in outside groups.
-But rather, we hope to expose the outside groups to the rich culture and introduce people to missional living so they can go home and, having experienced a change of perspective, identify the needs in their own hometown!
+But rather, we hope to expose the outside groups to the rich culture and introduce our volunteer teams to missional living so they can go home and, having experienced a change of perspective, identify the needs in their own hometown!

 Our Leadership & Staff

 Big Creek Missions is led by a five member board of directors.
 The board of directors is responsible for overseeing the major workings of the ministry and providing accountability and assistance to the director.

 The daily operations of Big Creek Missions are supervised by Kevin Rogers, founder and director.
 He previously served as a student pastor for 13 years.

 Executive Director & Big Creek Campus Director: Kevin Rogers (email@example.com)